 d) The procedure at General Meetings and Meetings of the Board of Directors and of the Club in so far as such procedure is not regulated by these presents.

 e) And, generally, all such matters as are commonly the subject matter of Club rules.

 38) The Members, by consent of Members, shall have the power to alter or repeal anything contained in The Rules and to make additions thereto and the Board of Directors shall adopt such means as they deem sufficient to bring to the notice of Members of the Club all such Rules or Bye Laws which, so long as they shall be in force, shall be binding on all Members of the Club.
 Provided, nevertheless, that no Rule or Bye-law shall be inconsistent with, or shall affect or repeal anything contained in, the Memorandum or Articles of the Club.

 39) The Rules or Bye Laws of the Club as permitted by clause 38 of these Articles are set out below and numbered sequentially beginning at 1.

 AUTO-TRAIL OWNERS CLUB – RULES

-a) Any owner of: a motorhome manufactured by Auto-Trail in the UK and badged as such, including coachbuilt Tribute motorhomes, may apply to become a Full Member of the club.
-Candidates for Membership shall make application on the requisite form prescribed by the Board of Directors and give such undertakings as may be required by them.
+a) Any owner of a motorhome prominently and primarily badged Auto-Trail or Tribute, may apply to become a Full Member of the club.
+Owners of other brands, however badged, shall not be eligible.
+Candidates for Membership shall make application on the requisite form ESprescribed by the Board of Directors and give such undertakings as may be required by them.

 b) A member who ceases to own a motorhome qualifying them for membership as in Rule 1 a) may apply to renew their membership according to such conditions as are current at renewal time, including payment of the full renewal fee, provided that the member does not own or share ownership of any other make of motorhome or touring caravan.
 Subsequent ownership or share in any other make of motorhome or touring caravan would terminate membership of The Auto-Trail Owners' Club with immediate effect.